 Net Cash Flow = Sources of Cash – Uses of Cash

 Dividing the firm's annual sales revenues by the average size of the employee population provides a simple but informative measure of the firm's ability to generate revenues from its workforce.
 Dividing the firm's Net Profits by the same headcount figure also gives a rough but useful measure of the firm's ability to use employees productively.

 Total employee headcounts are also useful for estimating and planning certain costs—costs for meeting floor space needs, for providing IT support resources, or for paying employee wages and salaries.

-The interpretation of employee population growth rates can be a complex subject, however.
-The optimal intercorrelations among growth rates for employee headcounts, sales revenues, and profits, for instance, change as firms move through phases of the business life cycle.
+The interpretation of employee population growth rates can be a complicated subject, however.
+The optimal intercorrelations among growth rates for employee headcounts, sales revenues, and profits, for instance, change as firms move through phases of the business lifecycle.
 And, preferred growth rates for these factors also depend on the firm's industry, business model, cost structure, and competitive situation.

 As a result, some financial officers and other senior managers spend quite a few years with a firm and its industry, before they are confident they know the optimal target size for the employee population.
 This understanding develops from long experience tracking growth rates for employee headcount, as well as other business performance metrics in this section.

 These measures will usually correlate positively with sales revenues, profits, and market share.
-There are a few conditions, however, when units sold must grow in order for profits simply to remain constant.
-This is the case when the firm is reducing prices, or when its cost of sales or overhead are increasing.
+There are a few conditions, however, when units sold must grow for "profits" merely to remain constant.
+Such is the case when the firm is reducing prices, or with increasing "cost of sales" or overhead.

 Changes in the growth rates for units sales and size of the customer base, however, are direct indicators that the company's business model is changing, or that the company's market is changing, or that the firm's success against competitors is changing.